Reformed Free Methodist Church

-The Reformed Free Methodist Church (RFMC) was a Methodist denomination in the conservative holiness movement.
+The Reformed Free Methodist Church (RFMC) was a Wesleyan Methodist denomination in the conservative holiness movement.

 History

 The formation of the Reformed Free Methodist Church is a part of the history of Methodism in the United States; it was founded in 1932 as a result of a schism with the Free Methodist Church spearheaded by Samuel E. West.
 The Reformed Free Methodist Church was one of the first denominations in the conservative holiness movement.

 After its formation, some members of the Reformed Free Methodist Church attended the Interchurch Holiness Convention.

 Name

 The name of the denomination derives from the Church it left, the Free Methodist Church, as well as the word "Reformed", which does not refer to the theology of the denomination, but invokes the meaning of the word in plain English, "refined" or "improved".
 The Reformed Free Methodist Church upheld traditional Wesleyan-Arminian theology.

 Traditions

 Communicants of the Reformed Free Methodist Church sung hymns in corporate worship a cappella and wore plain dress (with black and white clothing preferred at the liturgy), in keeping with historic Holiness Methodist standards.
 The denomination published The Reformed Free Methodist Standard.